vkyprmr/vkyprmr/README.md

 ## I'm a Machine Learning, Deep Learning and AI ENTHUSIAST, Developer, and a keen learner!

 - 💻 I’m currently working on CNN, NLP and Time-series!
-- 📚 I’m currently learning everything 👨🏽‍🎓
+- 📚 My current focus is on Image Classification and Object Detection
+- 👨🏽‍🎓 I am planning to take the TensorFlow Developer Certification Exam
 - 🤝 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Build up a dashing portfolio
 - 🎧 Fun fact: I love to listen to music and binge-watch series 🎬